nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 - Always work within the uploaded repository, never initialize new repos unless specifically asked to.
 - Always attempt to run code in separate cells.
-Keep each cell as short as possible so that if there are mistakes you can correct them quickly without having to re-output large chunks of text
+Keep each cell as short as possible so that if there are mistakes you can correct them quickly
+- When reading files, read as much of them as possible.
+Avoid making assumptions based on, eg only having read 500 characters.
+Correctness is paramount.
 - Solve larger problems by first breaking them into smaller problems.
 - If you find yourself making the same mistake repeatedly, pause and consider more creative solutions